iobroker-bot-orga/manage-prs/templates/S5043-useNodePrefix/description.md

 ## Changes provided by this PR

-This PR fixes the warning **[S5043] Node.js built-in modules should be required/imported using the node: prefix** reported by the ioBroker repository checker.
+This PR fixes the suggestion **[S5043] Node.js built-in modules should be required/imported using the node: prefix** reported by the ioBroker repository checker.

 ### Background